dipratnasakhare/Perfect-Petals-PRDProject/README.md

 #  Perfect Petals

- This project is about buying flower online by this project user can see verious type of flower , buke and gifts user can login by there email user have to provide some details to create account after that user can login for login user want email and password now user can add any product to there cart now user can access there cart page from there user can checkout user ordel is pleaced
+ This project is about buying flower online by this project user can see verious type of flower , buke and gifts
+ ### Features
+  # Login Signup
+  User able to create account
+  User able to login
+  User able to change password
+   note now i am using hardcoded otp 1234
+  Admin also login from same page note Admin@gmail.com
+  # Add to cart and wishlist
+  User able to add product in cart delete from cart User able to add product in wishlist and delete also

 ### `clone website`
 https://stylecapsule-dipratnasakhare.vercel.app